 - When you can transfer the balance to a balance transfer credit card for a 0% interest rate.

-Best Credit Cards for Paying Taxes
+Featured Credit Cards for Paying Taxes

 Paying your taxes with a credit card may qualify you to earn cash back, points, or miles, which might be good if you have favorite cash back credit card or travel credit card.
 In some cases the rewards will be enough to offset any transaction fees.
 Under some circumstances, the convenience fee may be tax deductible because it is a cost associated with paying your taxes (check with your tax professional).